about us

 heather.welsh@communityfoodclubgr.org

-Favorite Fruit or Vegetable: A just-right peach
+Favorite Fruit or Vegetable: Pineapple

 leah.baker@communityfoodclubgr.org

-Favorite Fruit or Vegetable: My favorite fruit is Mango!
+Favorite Fruit or Vegetable: Watermelon

 board of directors